Another year of Christmas With Cousin Eddie is under our belts!

 One of my favorite moments in the entire movie is during the “eggnog scene,” as I like to call it, where Eddie touches one of the top of the spinning dutch-candle-carousel-thingy (not entirely sure what to call it?) and the whole thing just falls apart.
 (Fast forward to 1:19 in this video to see!)
 Price and I both laugh out loud EVERY time!
 So last year we added this one to the lineup.
 I LOVE IT!

 The food this year was very similar to years past, and it’s always a hit! 🙂 Somehow I managed to let the entire night pass without getting a single picture of the Jelly of the Month Club tray or Aunt Bethany’s jell-o!
 You can see those in this post, though!
+And don’t forget, you can purchase printables of all the food/drink labels here!

 We had Snots’s Ol’ Roy dog food…